CIT2202/basic-CRUD-MVC/README.md

 # CRUD Operation using PDO

-These examples demonstrate the use of PDO to implement CRUD (Create, Read, Update, Delete) functionality for a simple web application.
+These examples demonstrate the use of PDO to implement CRUD (Create, Read, Update, Delete) functionality using an MVC architecture for a simple web application.

 - [Follow these instructions if you are using Codespaces](#codespaces)
 - [Follow these instruction if you are using XAMPP](#xampp)